 A more convenient option to obtain a ticket is a local travel agency in Cuba, for example, Havanatur with branches in many larger hotels.

 Still, booking tickets online way in advance is your best bet.

 For people like you and me, there is Viazul.
-Viazul has a fleet of busses manufactured in China so that the seats are really small and space between rows is minimal.
-Nevertheless, they are the most reliable terrestrial way of travelling all over Cuba since it caters to basically all towns and cities.
-I did all my travelling by Viazul, and besides the limited personal space on the bus, it was totally fine.
+Viazul has a fleet of buses manufactured in China so the seats are really small and space between rows is minimal.
+Nevertheless, they are the most reliable terrestrial way of travelling all over Cuba since they cater to basically all towns and cities.
+I did all my travelling by Viazul, and besides the limited personal room on the bus, it was totally fine.

 The fare includes only 20 kilograms of luggage.
 This will be weighed and you’ll be charged.